Raid on La Caine: Panzergruppe West

-Allied monitoring of German communications
+Allied signals intelligence

 The Government Code and Cypher School (GC&CS) code-breaking organisation at Bletchley Park read German radio signals encrypted by the Enigma cypher machine and was part of the system of wireless listening posts, traffic analysis and direction finding used against Germany during the war.
 Ultra decrypts on 11 and 18 March 1944 established the existence of Panzergruppe West and that its headquarters was in Paris.
 A big increase in wireless traffic from Panzergruppe West was detected by the British Monitoring Section on 8 June 1944, when the 17th SS Panzergrenadier Division came under the command of the Panzergruppe.
 The site of the source was identified by High-frequency direction finding (huff-duff) as the château in the commune of La Caine, about 12 mi to the south-west of the city of Caen.
 The information was forwarded to Supreme Headquarters Allied Expeditionary Force (SHAEF) and other headquarters in Normandy.
 (Note: The text read "Battle headquarters Panzer)) (sic) Gruppe west evening ninth at La Caine (Tare nine one five two).)
 Panzergruppe West had taken up residence at the château and left its vehicles in the orchard with no other camouflage.
 (Note: The decrypts also revealed the headquarters of the I SS-Panzer Corps near Tourville-sur-Odon, which was attacked twice with no effect.)

 The presence of four large wireless trucks, office caravans and tents was confirmed by reconnaissance aircraft.

 Prelude

 2nd TAF

 Early on 10 June, the RAF Second Tactical Air Force (2nd TAF) was ordered immediately to attack the château with every available aircraft.
-Four squadrons of Hawker Typhoon fighter-bombers were ordered to readiness; three of 124 Wing at RAF Hurn in Dorset (181 Squadron, 182 Squadron, 247 Squadron) and one of 121 Wing at RAF Holmsley South, Hampshire (245 Squadron).
-139 Wing at RAF Dunsfold, comprising 98 Squadron, 180 Squadron and 320 (Netherlands) Squadron with 226 Squadron of 137 Wing at RAF Hartford Bridge flying North American B-25 Mitchell medium bombers were alerted.
+Four squadrons of Typhoon fighter-bombers were ordered to readiness; three of 124 Wing at RAF Hurn in Dorset (181 Squadron, 182 Squadron, 247 Squadron) and one of 121 Wing at RAF Holmsley South, Hampshire (245 Squadron).
+139 Wing at RAF Dunsfold, comprising 98 Squadron, 180 Squadron and 320 (Netherlands) Squadron with 226 Squadron of 137 Wing at RAF Hartford Bridge flying B-25 Mitchell medium bombers were alerted.
 A maximum effort consisted of ten Typhoons per squadron and eighteen Mitchells from each medium bomber squadron.
 The Typhoons were loaded with eight 60-lb RP-3 rockets each and the Mitchells were to carry their maximum bomb loads of eight 500 lb bombs; four squadrons of Spitfires were to escort the bombers.
 The rocket-firing Typhoons were to attack at low altitude and the Mitchells to bomb at medium altitude.